This section describes our version policy for Elastic Cloud, including:

 Y is the minor version, and

 You might sometimes see additional versions listed in the user interface beyond what we guarantee to be available, such as release candidate builds.
-If versions are listed, they can be deployed.
+If a version is listed in the Elastic Cloud Console, it can be deployed.

 Interested in kicking the tires of Elasticsearch releases at the cutting edge?
 We sometimes make release candidate builds and other cutting-edge releases available on Elastic Cloud for you to try out.